marjohn56/udpbroadcastrelay/README.md

-UDP Broadcast Relay for Linux / FreeBSD / pfSense / OPNsense
+UDP Broadcast Relay for Linux / FreeBSD / pfSense / OPNsense ( For Opensense a plugin is already available )
 ==========================

 This program listens for packets on a specified UDP broadcast port.
 When